 Shatterstone Herb Halts Hepatitis B Virus and Herpes

-The Centers of Disease Control estimate that about 240 million people around the world are chronically infected with the hepatitis B virus.
+The Centers for Disease Control estimate that about 240 million people around the world are chronically infected with the hepatitis B virus.
 Other research has estimated that up to 400 million people are infected.
 The CDC also estimates that between 700,000 and 1.4 million people in the U.S. currently have a chronic infection of hepatitis B virus (HBV).

 HBV can be transmitted through bodily fluids (blood, saliva, semen), through an open sore of someone infected, sharing needles, needle sticks, birth from an infected mother, or even by sharing a razor or toothbrush with someone infected with HBV.